maxzheng/great-life-guide/README.md

 -----------------------

 Being happy and productive sometimes diverge, but both are necessary to sustain and achieve your full potential over a life time.
-Metaphorically, think of the happiness steps as light from the sun that disperses in all directions from a happiness core, while the productivity steps is focusing all that light into a single point with high intensity to complete your goals.
-With both set of steps, like the sun, you are self-sustaining and super powerful, therefore you can be happy while accomplishing anything you set your mind to and absolutely nothing can stop you.
+Metaphorically, think of happiness as light from the sun that disperses in all directions from a happiness core, while productivity is focusing all that light into a single point with high intensity to complete your goals.
+With both, like the sun, you are self-sustaining and super powerful, therefore you can accomplish anything you set your mind to and absolutely nothing can stop you.

 Easily remember the steps using the acronym **TPU SLEN ABCD** from the first letter of each step.
 Each step should be done in order so the next step is easier to do.
 It takes time to master each step, but the results